Learn about your rights if you’ve been injured as an independent contractor in Birmingham

 Alabama courts may award damages in 1 of 3 categories:

-- Economic damages are meant to compensate victims for financial losses related to the accident, like lost wages, medical expenses and property damage.
+- Economic damages are meant to compensate victims for financial losses related to the accident, like lost wages, medical expenses, and property damage.

-- Non-economic damages are meant to compensate victims for losses that are unrelated to financial loss, such as pain and suffering, loss of companionship and emotional trauma.
+- Non-economic damages are meant to compensate victims for losses that are unrelated to financial loss, such as pain and suffering, loss of companionship, and emotional trauma.

 - Punitive damages are normally reserved for instances where the other party intentionally inflicted harm.
 They are meant to punish the defendant and discourage others from similar behavior.